bassmaster187/TeslaLogger/TeslaLogger/Geofence.md

 +hfl

-This flag is executed during charging.
+This flag is executed when charing starts.
+It will enable high frequency logging which tries to poll the Tesla API as often as possible.

 Configuration parameters: duration